This is my story

 Deciding means renouncing

-When you decide for something you will decide against the other option.
+When deciding for something you automatically decide against something as well.
 In my case I was deciding for piano and against photography/film.
 For a multitude of reasons.
 One being I wanted to choose my type of customers.
 And as I was doing a lot of nude art photography my customers (for online video classes) would have been people mostly interested in nude pictures rather than the art of creating them.
 Whereas classical piano will bring educated people forward that are interested in higher arts and share the love for music.

 Another reason being our passion for travelling.
 One of my dreams is to travel the world (almost) endlessly in an expedition vehicle.
 And quite frankly it wouldn't be a great idea to do nude art photography in certain countries and even worse to advertise it - so the better choice is the piano - which also now has a valid reason to be carried onboard the expedition vehicle - at least once the budget for such project is available.
 For now it isn't.
 If you wish to follow our travels - please visit www.juontour.ch -> unfortunately only available in German.